websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/including-default-resources-with-fragments.md

     ?
 Group ID Liferay
     ```

 1. Verify that the Fragment Collection is available.
-Open your browser to `https://localhost:8080`, and open the Product Menu and go to Site &rarr; *Site Builder* &rarr; *Page Fragments*.
+Open your browser to `https://localhost:8080`, open the Product Menu, and go to Site &rarr; *Site Builder* &rarr; *Page Fragments*.
 The Collection appears with the other Collections and includes the resource in the *Resources* tab.

     ![The Collection is available along with the included resource.](./auto-deploying-fragments/images/01.png)